 Entry Requirements: New migrant or international students may be recommended to do this course after student assessment results.
-They must sit at the English Language Learning Progressions (ELLP) foundation stage.
+They must sit at the English Language Learning Progressions (ELLP) foundation stage or stage 1.

-Contact Teacher: Ms O'Neal
+Contact Teacher: Mrs Toua

 Course Outline: The aim of this course is to develop basic English speaking, listening, writing and reading language skills.